 Our jurisdictional support analysis determined the jurisdiction-supported rating level (JRL) on the covered bonds as 'aa-'.
-We considered the likelihood of jurisdictional support for Finnish mortgage covered bonds, which we assess as very strong, resulting in a three-notch uplift from the RRL.
+We considered the likelihood of very strong jurisdictional support for Finnish mortgage covered bonds, resulting in a three-notch uplift from the RRL.

-Our collateral support analysis determines to what extent the amount of available collateral further increases the covered bond's creditworthiness above the JRL of 'aa-'.
-As of March 28, 2024, the available overcollateralization of 24.8% exceeds the credit enhancement required for three notches of collateral-based uplift of 19.3% but is below the target credit enhancement of 25.9%, which means that the covered bonds are eligible for up to three notches of collateral-based uplift.
+Our collateral support analysis determines to what extent the amount of available collateral further increases the covered bond's creditworthiness above the 'aa-' JRL.
+As of March2025, the available overcollateralization of 24.65% exceeds the credit enhancement required for three notches of collateral-based uplift of 19.5% but is below the target credit enhancement of 26%, meaning that the covered bonds are eligible for up to three notches of collateral-based uplift.
 We do not reduce these three notches owing to Hypo's public statement committing to maintaining an overcollateralization level consistent with a 'AAA' rating, and because we consider that the covered bonds' soft-bullet maturity mitigates liquidity risk for 180 days.